-In this tutorial, you learned about the importance of defining the scope of an essay topic.
+In this lesson, you learned about the importance of defining the scope of an essay topic.
 When you're writing, you want to make sure that your topic is neither too broad nor too narrow.

-You then learned how to narrow down overly broad topics by choosing a specific question to focus on, as well as how to broaden overly narrow topics by considering other related aspects that might interest you.
+You can narrow down overly broad topics by choosing a specific question to focus on; you can broaden overly narrow topics by considering other related aspects that might interest you.

-Finally, you learned how to determine a topic from a prompt, which is a specific assignment that your instructor may give you.
+You also learned how to determine a topic from a prompt, which is a specific assignment that your instructor may give you.
 It's important to return to the prompt throughout the writing process to ensure that you are meeting the parameters of the assignment.